mfaani/mfaani/content/posts/CurrentValueSubject-example.md

 ## Summary
 - Use `send` to update values.
 - Use `print()` like `name.print("a prefix").sink{...}` to see what's happening under the hood.
-- Your subscription needs to be retained, otherwise your subscriptions would get canceled either immediately or upon exiting the current scope.
+- Your subscription needs to be retained, otherwise your subscriptions would get cancelled either immediately or upon exiting the current scope.
 - A subscription returns an `AnyCancelleable`.
 The reason for that is to give you control over the scope/duration of the subscription.
 It's not about leaking memory.
 - `AnyCancellable` automatically calls `cancel` when deinitialized.
 - `Set<AnyCancellable>` offers a nicer API that helps reduce clutter in your code.